Jangsoodlor/final_project/README.md

 - Advisor can submit project for evaluation multiple times.
 - Members and leaders can change title everytime.
 Even if the project is finished
 - Project Title can be empty string. **Which is a FEATURE unique to my program, not a bug.**
 - Evaluator does not lose his role when there's no more projects to evaluate.
-Albeit he cannot evaluate the projects that's finished evaluating anyways.
+Albeit he cannot evaluate the projects that has been marked finished by the advisor anyways.
+- Leader can invite members after all members have been invited.
+Those invites should be automatically deleted after someone accepts an offer from other groups.

 # Copyright Notice
 Graduation Project Management System.